PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 [![GraphQL playground](https://www.preciouschicken.com/blog/images/graphql_beast_args.png)](https://www.preciouschicken.com/blog/images/graphql_beast_args.png)

+## Query variables

-Using our API for real we will likely not be hardcoding an argument directly into the query so the *Query Variables* section of the playground allows us to add variables in a similar way as to how we might via a web front page (e.g. a form).
+Using our API for real we will likely not be hardcoding an argument directly into the query so the *Query Variables* section of the playground allows us to add variables in a similar way as to how we might via a web page (e.g. a form).
 To use this enter in the main query section:

 ```json
 query($input: String!) {